 The gateway supports any number of administrator-defined sinks for logging.
 Use the Manage Log Audit Sinks task to create, modify or remove a log sink.

-CA API Gatewaysupports any number of administrator-defined sinks for logging.
+Layer7 API Gatewaysupports any number of administrator-defined sinks for logging.
 Use the Manage Log Audit Sinks task to create, modify or remove a log sink.

 You can also use this task to manage where audit records should be sent: either to the Gateway database and/or to a special audit sink policy that defines what happens to the audit event.
 For more information, see Managing Audit Sinks.

 - If logging to a Syslog log sink, ensure that a Syslog daemon that supports either UDP or plain TCP from remote systems has been configured.For optimal performance, ensure that the Syslog server is located on the same network as the Gateways nodes writing to it.

 - Ensure that all nodes can communicate on the network to the external database server for the log sink, otherwise the Gateway may fail to start properly.

 Creating additional log sinks does not affect the built-in auditing features of the Gateway.
 Audit information can still be logged to the Gateway database and/or to an audit sink, even if information is also written to one or more log sinks.

 IMPORTANT:Avoid creating too many log sinks, as this affects Gateway performance.
 CA Technologies recommends no more than three log sinks for best performance.
 Any detailed filtering should be handled by external systems.

 - In the Policy Manager, select[Tasks] > Logging and Auditing > Manage Log/Audit Sinksfrom the Main Menu (on the browser client, from the Manage menu).The Manage Log Sinks dialog appears.

 - Select a task to perform:To...Do this...Create a new log sink